 Have you ever ordered Myzithra Cheese spaghetti at the Old Spaghetti Factory?
 If you haven’t, you should, it’s one of our favorites.
 It’s the kind of meal where you will never have to say “two more bites” with your kids.
-Next time you are there, you should try the Manager’s Favorite and try combining Myzithra with one of your favorite sauces, it’s so good.
+Next time you’re there, you should try the Manager’s Favorite and try combining Myzithra with one of your favorite sauces, it’s so good.

 Did you know that this sauce is also really easy to make at home?
 Most gourmet cheeses can by found at your local grocery store.
 Here is Utah, I have found Myzithra at both Harmons Grocery Stores and at Maceys Grocery Stores.

 Then just serve it over spaghetti.
 Enjoy!